 Throughout her over 20-year career, Sumner has successfully envisioned and initiated new, uncharted and profit-driven “bootstrap startup” projects within a wide variety of mission driven organizations.
 The impact of her role in several projects helped to transform business models as well as drive energy into stagnant organizations..

 Currently she holds the position of Senior Director, Strategy & Entrepreneurship for the IEEE, the world’s largest technical professional society where she spearheaded the launch of IEEE’s Entrepreneurship initiative.
 This first-of-its-kind IEEE initiative inspires a global community for technology founders, engineers working in startups, as well as the vendors and funders helping to scale these businesses.
-Her efforts have brought the IEEE’s global resources to technology entrepreneurs while inspiring new style events, virtual communities, and a video channel dedicated to startups.
+Her efforts have brought the IEEE’s global resources to engineering-driven entrepreneurs while inspiring new style events, virtual communities, and an IEEEtv video channel dedicated to startups.